 Common Use Terminal Equipment (CUTE)

 CUTE (Common Use Terminal Equipment) enables shared boarding, baggage handling, and passenger systems, reducing airline real estate requirements.
-CUTE technology is increasingly adopted, allowing airports to maintain flexible terminal configurations and reduce airline exclusive gate demands.
+CUTE systems are in use at 19 of 31 large-hub airports as of 2025 (ACI, 2025), allowing airports to maintain flexible terminal configurations and reduce airline exclusive gate demands.

 Biometric and Self-Service Technology